codetricity/theta-v-htc-vive-steamvr/README.md

 ## Specifying the Correct RICOH THETA V driver

-You will need to modify the script to detect the webcam on your system.
+The script should automatically detect the webcams on your system.
 By default, the script will look for `RICOH THETA V 4K`.
 If you want to use a different resolution or a different driver, you will need to modify the script.